snehitak20/infinity-and-beyond/README.md

 ## Credits

 The initial ask was given by the UC Berkeley Extension, Coding Bootcamp.
+Reset.css file was given by UC Berkeley Extension, Coding Bootcamp.

 ## Reflection